Principal

 Senior Corps de Ballet

-Since joining Alberta Ballet, some of Kurt’s favourite roles he has performed are Jester in Christopher Anderson’s Cinderella, Sugar Plum Cavalier in Edmond Stripes, The Nutcracker, the Black Bird in Annabelle Lopez’s Botero and performing in Jean Grand Maitres pop ballet PHI.
-This will be Kurt’s fifth season with the Alberta Ballet.
+In 2019, Kurtis joined Alberta Ballet.
+Since then, some of his favourite roles have included the Jester in Christopher Anderson’s Cinderella, the Sugar Plum Cavalier in Edmond Stripe’s The Nutcracker, James in La Sylphide, Blue Bird in The Sleeping Beauty, the Queen of Hearts’ Cavalier in A Thousand Tales, the Black Bird in Annabelle Lopez Ochoa’s Botero, and performing in Jean Grand-Maître’s pop ballet PHI.
+This season marks his sixth with Alberta Ballet.

 Corps de Ballet